 Invert transform in ITK statically: by converting to displacement field and inverting the displacement field; whenever the forward transform changes, the complete inverse transform has to be computed again (which is typically very time consuming)

 Avoid inverse non-linear transforms: make sure that non-linear transforms are only set as FromParent

-Transforms module in Slicer shows linear transform matrix values in RAS coordinate system, according to resampling convention.
-Therefore to retrieve the same values from an ITK transforms as shown in Slicer GUI, one has switch between RAS/LPS and modeling/resampling:
+Transforms module in Slicer shows linear transform matrix values “to parent” (modeling convention) in RAS coordinate system.
+Therefore to retrieve the same values from an ITK transforms as shown in Slicer GUI, one has switch between RAS/LPS and modeling/resampling.
+See example here.

 When a transform node is observed by a transformable node, vtkMRMLTransformableNode::TransformModifiedEvent is fired on the transformable node at observation time.
 Anytime a transform is modified, vtkCommand::ModifiedEvent is fired on the transform node and vtkMRMLTransformableNode::TransformModifiedEvent is fired on the transformable node.

 Examples for common operations on transform are provided in the script repository.